Sexual violence or misconduct protocol and procedures for student survivors

 1) The Director, Student Services will convene a case management team upon receipt of a report.
 The case management team will address how the report will be investigated, review the results of the investigation and determine the university’s response.

-a) Including the Director, Student Services, the team is comprised of the Associate Vice President, Student and Academic Services, and the Director, Human Resources.
+a) Including the Director, Student Services, the team is comprised of the Associate Vice President, Student and Academic Services, and the Associate Vice-President, Human Resources.

 b) Each member of the case management team will be provided with a copy of the report which will be kept in a secure location.